Travel Awards and Funding

 When the students return from their experience abroad they then become global health ambassadors and have the opportunity to share their experiences with their classmates and faculty via a series of presentations held throughout the next school year.
 The presentations are a great way for others to learn about the impact international travel can have on education and are meant as a bridge for those who might be curious about studying abroad.

 Cronenwett Global Health Scholar Award

 Named in honor of Dean Emeritus Linda Cronenwett, the Cronenwett Global Health Scholars Fund was established through the Office of Advancement by a donor who wanted to give undergraduate students the opportunity to expand their world view through a global health experience.
-When available, the award is given to a student or group of students whose proposed project embody the Office of Practice and Global Initiative’s vision of developing a world view that fosters working among diverse populations and creating a world without borders.
+When available, the award is given to a student or group of students whose proposed project embody the Office of Global Initiative’s vision of developing a world view that fosters working among diverse populations and creating a world without borders.

 This year our winners were selected from among the first group of SON students to participate in our study abroad program in Jonkoping University in Sweden.
 If you are interested in finding out more about this award and how to become eligible for it, please contact us at firstname.lastname@example.org.

 Embark Carolina is a tremendous resource for funding for students, as well as a great place to look for opportunities for international education.